akyriako/kvnts/README.md

 Refer to this [medium article](https://betterprogramming.pub/kubernetes-observability-part-1-events-logs-integration-with-slack-openai-and-grafana-62068cf43ec) for more analytical information

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
+You can use [KIND](https://sigs.k8s.io/kind) or [K3S/K3D](https://k3d.io/) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster
+0. Provide enviroment variables

+You are going to need to provide the values of `CLUSTER_NAME`, `LOKI_PUSH_GATEWAY_URL` and `OPENAI_API_KEY` as environment variables (just with source from an .env file if you are running locally) or as a ConfigMap if you are installing on a cluster

 1. Install Instances of Custom Resources:

 ```sh